keyforgerules/keyforgerules.github.io/README.md

 #### Its the first turn of the game and I am going first.
 I choose house Logos to be the active house and play the card Phase Shift (CoTA 117).
 Does this allow me to play another card this turn even though the First Turn Rule (see page 5) is in effect?

-Playing Phase Shift will not allow you to play any more cards from your hand this turn, since the First Turn Rule cannot be modified by card effects.
+Playing Phase Shift will allow you to play another card from your hand this turn, since the First Turn Rule can be modified by card effects.

 #### Its the first turn of the game and I am going first.
 I choose house Logos to be the active house and play the card Wild Wormhole (CoTA 125).
 Can Wild Wormhole’s effect be resolved even though the First Turn Rule (see page 5) is in effect?